kinode-dao/kinode-book/src/kit/boot-fake-node.md

 By default, `boot-fake-node` fetches a prebuilt binary and launches the node using it.
 Alternatively, `boot-fake-node` can use a local binary or build a local Kinode core repo and use the resulting binary.

+It also boots a fake chain with anvil in the background (see [kit chain](../kit/chain.md)).
+This comes preseeded with KNS & app_store contracts, that fake nodes use to index each others networking info.

 ## Example Usage

 You can start a network of fake nodes that can communicate with each other (but not the live network).
 You'll need to start a new terminal for each fake node.
-For example, to start two fake nodes, `fake.os` and `fake2.os`:
+For example, to start two fake nodes, `fakedev` and `fake2.dev`:

 ```
 kit boot-fake-node

 # In a new terminal
-kit boot-fake-node -h /tmp/kinode-fake-node-2 -p 8081 -f fake2.os
+kit boot-fake-node -f fake2.dev -p 8081 -h /tmp/kinode-fake-node-2

-# Send a message from fake2.os to fake.os
+# Send a message from fake2.dev to fake.dev
-# In the terminal of fake2.os:
+# In the terminal of fake2.dev:
-hi fake.os hello!
+hi fake.dev hello!

 # You should see "hello!" in the first node's terminal
 ```